Shang Chunsong

 Shang Chunsong (商春松 (商春松, Shāng Chūnsōng); born 18 March 1996) is a Chinese artistic gymnast and traceur.
 Shang was the captain of the bronze medal-winning team at the 2016 Summer Olympics in Rio de Janeiro.
 Additionally she represented China at the 2013, 2014, and 2015 World Championships where she won silver with the team at the latter two.
 Domestically she is the 2015 and 2016 Chinese national all-around champion.
-In Parkour she is the 2024 World freestyle champion.
+In Parkour she is the 2024 World and 2025 World Games freestyle champion.

 Personal life

 Shang was born on 18 March 1996.
 She grew up in a very poor family, and she was malnourished as a child.
 Both of Shang's parents are construction workers in Changsha.
 She has a brother who has a visual impairment, and her biggest hope is to earn enough money to cure her brother's eyesight.
 She bought a house for her brother in Changsha after winning $163,425 USD from the 2013 Chinese National Games.
 Her brother, Shang Lei, said, “My sister said it’s for me when I get married.
 She paid down most of the payment, and I’m working hard as well."
 When told of his sister's winnings, Shang Lei said, “It doesn't matter how much the prize money is, I just want my sister to smile more.”